 • Design and access statement: This document provides information about your project’s design, materials, and how it will blend with the surrounding area.

-• Elevations and floor plans: These give a clear view of the structure and how it will fit within the landscape.
+• Elevations and floor plans: These help to give a clear view of the structure and how it will fit within the landscape.

 Step 3: Wait For The Decision

 Once your application has been submitted, the council typically takes around 8 weeks to decide.
-If approved, you can proceed with the build.
-If denied, the planning office will let you know why and what changes must be made.
+If approved, you can proceed with the build, including any necessary groundwork and the electrical installation process.
+If denied, the planning office will explain why and tell you what changes are needed.

 Contact Timberlogbuild